darktable-org/dtdocs/content/special-topics/program-invocation/gimp-integration.md

 : `<res>` is the version of the GIMP API (_not_ the darktable version).

 `file <path>`
 : Starts darktable in darkroom mode with the image from the `<path>` loaded.
 The user is prevented from switching to another darktable mode.
 When the user closes the darkroom window, the result is exported as an EXR file to a temporary location.
 The returned `<res>` is the full path of the exported file.
+If the image is already in the darktable database, then any edits previously done in darktable will be part of the image exported.
+Any edits during the GIMP invocation of darktable will not, however, be saved to the database.

 `thumb <path> <dim>`
 : darktable writes a thumbnail JPEG file to a temporary location. `<path>` is the RAW file path, `<dim>` (in pixels) is used for the greater of width or height required for the thumbnail.
 The original ratio of dimensions is maintained.
 The returned `<res>` has the following format: